sequelize/website/docs/associations/has-one.md

 Always think about which model should own the foreign key, as the foreign key is the one that enforces the relationship.

-In this case, because the passport model has a non-null foreign key, it is impossible to create a Passport without assigning it to a Person.
+In this case, because the driving license model has a non-null foreign key, it is impossible to create a Driving License without assigning it to a Person.
-However, it's possible to create a Person without a Passport.
+However, it's possible to create a Person without a Driving License.

 If you made the foreign key nullable, the relationship would be optional on both sides.